Home School Programs

 Students arrive between 9:15 and 9:30 a.m. and are picked up between 3:15 and 3:30 p.m.

-Programs on Monday, Tuesday and Friday focus on environmental education and other science activities, including nature journaling.
+Our programs focus on environmental education and other science activities, including nature journaling.
 We make time for choice, a quiet afternoon siesta, and reading a work of literature, a delightful follow up to siesta.
 Students also gather for a round of traditional song and dance and create works of art that are displayed at the Morgan County Arts Council’s Youth Art Month each March.
 They participate in farm chores, such as milking goats, feeding chickens, and mucking the stalls, and they join in conservation projects, such as planting trees, pulling invasive species, and protecting habitat.

 Enroll & Pricing